 Everybody recognizes steampunk, though they may not be able to define the term.

 Most people have also heard of STEM, “science, technology, engineering and math.”
-You may as well add “art” in the acronym, as well.
+You may as well add “art” into the acronym, too.

 I’m also a steampunker.
 We dream, create, build, hack and mod things.
 We care about craftsmanship and quality.
 We embrace freedom of expression and spirit, which in my mind defines the “punk” part.
 Our clan attracts off-beat, eccentric, opinionated doers.
 That’s all good and is definitely a badge of honor.
 We’re also civilized and respectful, with appropriate decorum and style.
 Most steampunkers openly share their knowledge and welcome newbies.
 Socializing is critically important, too.